avigad/formal_methods_in_education/index.md

 layout: page
 ---

+*This page is no longer being maintained.
+It has not been updated since March 2020.
+See, instead, the [Formal Methods Teaching Committee](https://fme-teaching.github.io/) web pages.*

 This page collects resources for anyone considering the use of formal methods and formal tools in a classroom.
 The effort grew out of a discussion that was held during the [Big Proof](https://www.newton.ac.uk/event/bpr) program at the Isaac Newton Institute in Cambridge, UK.
 A [recording](https://www.newton.ac.uk/seminar/20170724153017302) of the discussion is available.

 There are many axes along which one can organize such a list, such as the level of expertise of the intended audience (from experts to the public at large) or disciplinary orientation (computer science, mathematics, mathematical logic, etc.).
 Here I have chosen to classify the material by subject matter: